 About the Big Day Off

-Businesses register and offer a day or days paid leave, then staff buy online raffle tickets in the draw to win a Big Day Off from their workplace.
+Businesses register and offer a day or multiple days of paid leave to be won in an online raffle.
+Staff then buy online raffle tickets to enter the draw to win a Big Day Off from their workplace.

 How does it all work?